 In our conversation today, I went so far as to say that fighting might just be a basic need that has to be satisfied periodically (like eating, drinking and using a bathroom).
 As we get to know each other, we will inevitably disagree and annoy each other at times.
 We have to confront each other about it in one way or another.
 This is totally normal.
 And this is exactly the reason why so many couples have these recurring arguments in between periods of great love and affection.

 This means that you should not expect or promise to each other to never fight again.
-It’s unrealistic and unnecessary.
+Making these types of promises is both unrealistic and unnecessary.
 As long you fight fairly by the “rules” and avoid the low blows, such as for instance bringing up things from the past that you already argued about and settled, fighting can be an invigorating experience, breeding new life into a relationship (and sex) upon make-up, hence the term “make up” sex.